-Coordinating unit: 200 - FN IE - School of Mathematics and Statistics Teaching unit: 725 - M A I - Department of Applied Mathematics I Academic year: 2015 Degree: MASTER'S DEG 2010).
-(Teachir REE IN ADVANCED MATHEN ng unit Optional) MATICS AND MATHEMATICAL ENGINEERING (Syllabus ECTS credits: 7,5 Teaching languages: English

-Coordinator: JUAN DE LA CRUZ DE SOLÀ-MORALES RUBIÓ
+34958 - MMPDE - Mathematical Modelling with Partial Differential Equations Coordinating unit: 200 - FME - School of Mathematics and Statistics Teaching unit: 725 - MA I - Department of Applied Mathematics I Academic year: 2014 Degree: MASTER IN ADVANCED MATHEMATICS AND MATHEMATICAL ENGINEERING (Syllabus 2010).
+(Teaching unit Optional) ECTS credits: 7,5 Teaching languages: English Teaching staff Coordinator: JUAN DE LA CRUZ DE SOLÀ-MORALES RUBIÓ Others:

-Others:

-JAIME HARO CASES - A

-JOAQUIM SERRA MONTOLÍ - A

 JUAN DE LA CRUZ DE SOLÀ-MORALES RUBIÓ - A

+Prior skills

-\ Good knowledge of Calculus techniques, including integral theorems and basic Complex Variable methods.
+- Good knowledge of Calculus techniques, including integral theorems and basic Complex Variable methods.

-\ Elementary solution of PDEs and ODEs.
+- Elementary solution of PDEs and ODEs.

-\ Some experience on simple cases of mathematical modelling, especially in classical physics (gravitation, heat conduction, mechanics or electromagnetism).
+- Some experience on simple cases of mathematical modelling, especially in classical physics (gravitation, heat conduction, mechanics or electromagnetism).

+Degree competences to which the subject contributes

+Specific:

-1. RESEARCH.
+- 1. RESEARCH.
 Read and understand advanced mathematical papers.
-Use mathematical research techniques to produce and transmit new results.

-2. MODELLING.
-Formulate, analyse and validate mathematical models of practical problems by using the appropriate mathematical tools.

-3. CALCULUS.
-Obtain (exact or approximate) solutions for these models with the available resources, including computational means.

-4. CRITICAL ASSESSMENT.
+Use mathematical research techniques to produce and transmit new results. - 2.
+MODELLING.
+Formulate, analyse and validate mathematical models of practical problems by using the appropriate mathematical tools. - 3.
+CALCULUS.
+Obtain (exact or approximate) solutions for these models with the available resources, including computational means. - 4.
+CRITICAL ASSESSMENT.
 Discuss the validity, scope and relevance of these solutions; present results and defend conclusions.
+Transversal:

-5. SELF-DIRECTED LEARNING.
-Detecting gaps in one's knowledge and overcoming them through critical selfappraisal.
-Choosing the best path for broadening one's knowledge.

-6. EFFICIENT ORAL AND WRITTEN COMMUNICATION.
+- 5. SELF-DIRECTED LEARNING.
+Detecting gaps in one's knowledge and overcoming them through critical self-appraisal.
+Choosing the best path for broadening one's knowledge. - 6.
+EFFICIENT ORAL AND WRITTEN COMMUNICATION.
 Communicating verbally and in writing about learning outcomes, thought-building and decision-making.
-Taking part in debates about issues related to the own field of specialization.

-7. THIRD LANGUAGE.
-Learning a third language, preferably English, to a degree of oral and written fluency that fits in with the future needs of the graduates of each course.
+Taking part in debates about issues related to the own field of specialization. - 7.
+THIRD LANGUAGE.
+Learning a third language, preferably English, to a degree of oral and written fluency that fits in with the future needs of the graduates of each course. - 8.
 TEAMWORK.
 Being able to work as a team player, either as a member or as a leader.
-Contributing to projects pragmatically and responsibly, by reaching commitments in accordance to the resources that are available.
+Contributing to projects pragmatically and responsibly, by reaching commitments in accordance to the resources that are available. - 9.
 EFFECTIVE USE OF INFORMATION RESOURCES.
 Managing the acquisition, structure, analysis and display of information from the own field of specialization.
 Taking a critical stance with regard to the results obtained.

-Lectures will contain the main contents of the course, but the students will also be asked to make presentations of additional material in seminar sessions.
+34958 - MMPDE - Mathematical Modelling with Partial Differential Equations Teaching methodology Lectures will contain the main contents of the course, but the students will also be asked to make presentations of additional material in seminar sessions.
 Problem solution will also be asked.

-The course will provide a general overview on the use of partial differential equations (PDE) and boundary value problems to construct mathematical models of real phenomena.
-By the end of the course the student should have acquired:

-\ a knowledge of the problems that can be modelled with PDE's.

-\ intuitive and physical interpretations of the terms that appear on PDE's.
+Learning objectives of the subject The course will provide a general overview on the use of partial differential equations (PDE) and boundary value problems to construct mathematical models of real phenomena.
+By the end of the course the student should have acquired: - a knowledge of the problems that can be modelled with PDE's. - intuitive and physical interpretations of the terms that appear on PDE's.
+Study load Total learning time: 187h 30m Theory classes: 60h 32.00% Self study: 127h 30m 68.00%

-St tudy load

-Total learning time: 187h 30m Hours large group: 60h 32.00%

-Self study: 127h 30m 68.00%

-ent Heat conduction and diffusion Learning time: 37h 30m Theory classes: 12h Self study : 25h 30m Description: Potentials in physics and technology Transients in continuous media Population dynamics Equations of distributions of particles 2 Potentials in physics and technology Learning time: 37h 30m Theory classes: 12h Self study : 25h 30m 3 Transients in continuous media Learning time: 37h 30m Theory classes: 12h Practical classes: 25h 30m 4 Population dynamics Learning time: 37h 30m Theory classes: 12h Practical classes: 25h 30m 5 Distributions of particles Learning time: 37h 30m Theory classes: 12h Practical classes: 25h 30m

-Attendance to lectures, presentation of additional materials and problem solving will be the basis of a qualification up to a certain level.
+34958 - MMPDE - Mathematical Modelling with Partial Differential Equations ontent 1 Heat conduction and diffusion Learning time: 37h 30m Theory classes: 12h Self study: 25h 30m 2 Potentials in physics and technology Learning time: 37h 30m Theory classes: 12h Self study: 25h 30m 3 Transients in continuous media Learning time: 37h 30m Theory classes: 12h Practical classes: 25h 30m 4 Population dynamics Learning time: 37h 30m Theory classes: 12h Practical classes: 25h 30m 5 Distributions of particles Learning time: 37h 30m Theory classes: 12h Practical classes: 25h 30m Qualification system Attendance to lectures, presentation of additional materials and problem solving will be the basis of a qualification up to a certain level.
 A higher mark will require a writen exam.